af83/ucengine-docs/core/api.md

   example, to be able to do a `PUT` request, you will send a `POST` request with the following parameter: `_method=PUT`.

+### About cross domain requests

+Since U.C.Engine 0.4 you can perform cross domain requests.
+We send *Access-Control-Allow-Origin* with value `*`.

 ## Authentication

 All methods require a presence, the following parameters are